By Zeinab Bailoun • January 06, 2017•Writers in Residence

 Bessie graduated second in her law school class, and was the first woman at Tulane to be admitted to the honor society known as the Order of the Coif.
 When the personnel director at the Tennessee Valley Authority contacted her references upon her application for a job, one of them, a former Yale law professor, wrote, “If you have a place for a woman lawyer, I would say that Miss Margolin would be one of the best that you could find.” (pg 44)

 Fair Labor Lawyer provides small glimpses of Bessie's more personal views on work in a male-dominated field, too.
-Trestman writes of Margolin's explanation, in an article for her sorority’s magazine in May of 1938, Margolin wrote of the difficulties of being a female attorney, explaining that a woman lawyer “must aim to become one of the men, without, however, becoming masculine and overly aggressive in her approach.”
-Bessie experienced many clandestine romances, but did not get married for the rest of her life, choosing instead to focus on, and dedicate her life to - her career.
+Trestman writes of Margolin's explanation, in an article for her sorority's magazine in May of 1938, that a woman lawyer “must aim to become one of the men, without, however, becoming masculine and overly aggressive in her approach.”
+Bessie experienced many clandestine romances, but did not get married for the rest of her life, choosing instead to focus on - and dedicate her life to - her career.
 She eventually argued 27 cases before the Supreme Court, prevailing in more than 90% of them.

-Trestman’s book is a fascinating look at the life of Bessie Margolin, with unexpected glimpses of the more humorous experiences she faced as a working woman at the time.
-There is much we take for granted today, and a careful reading of history can show us all it has taken for women to be respected as intelligent and ambitious beings in their own right.
+Trestman’s book is a fascinating look at the life of Bessie Margolin, with unexpected insights into the more humorous experiences she faced as a working woman at the time.
+There is much we take for granted today, and a careful reading of history can show us what it has taken for women to be respected as intelligent and ambitious beings in their own right.